C-ZLTV/c-zltv.github.io/README.md

 ## My process

-Started by writing the HTML for the project and using semantic tags to effinctly divide the website in section: so we have a header with a navigation bar and a hero section, three sections inside the main content and a footer for contacts.
+Started by writing the HTML for the project and using semantic tags to efficiently divide the website in sections: so we have a header with a navigation bar and a hero section, three sections inside the main content and a footer for contacts.

 I proceeded by diving the Sass code in different files for intelligibility reasons: so we have a file for all the main Semanctic Elements (header, nav, main, footer, buttons), other utility filies (abstracts and reset) and finally a separate @media file.